I am a marketing professional holding a postgraduate degree in management. I live in Chennai and have traveled extensively in Tamil Nadu.

 11. Children's Play Area

 Being a destination thronged by families, the needs of children are not forgotten.
 There is a separate play area for kids, with swings and rope games.
 Parents can relax under the shade of the trees by sitting on the benches when their kids play.
+Ice cream vendors can be spotted near the play area.

 Even the restaurant and the snack bars are designed based on South Indian architecture.
 Hungry or not, one should visit the snack bars for their sheer rustic charm.
 The restaurant serves lunch and snacks on restricted timings.
 The snack bars are open from morning till evening.